“I don’t know what to do. I just know what I can do.” (James T. Kirk, Star Trek)

 The path to overcoming and preventing Decision Fatigue requires unique steps for each individual, yet all can apply the same biblical concepts.
 For every person that means…

-- Examining hearts & removing idols of self-reliance.
+- Examining hearts and removing idols of self-reliance.

 - Learning to say “no” to good and trusting God’s leading toward best.